 NOTE - while the SCID is only valid for the operational lifetime of the mission the OID is permanently assigned.

+Qualified Spacecraft Identifier, Q-SCID: The concatenation of the frequency band (FB), 2-bit Version Number (VN) and the SCID.
+Thus,

+Q-SCID = FB .
+VN .
+SCID

+Where ‘.’ refers to the concatenation operator.

 Spacecraft Identifier, SCID: A value used in specified fields of CCSDS-defined data structures.

 NOTE – Other non-CCSDS-compatible data structures may also use this term; however, this document does not apply to the assignment and use of identification codes for non-CCSDS-compatible data structures.
 In such cases the potential for misinterpretation is negligible because of differences in the overall data structures.